tox-dev/tox/docs/config.rst

    :constant:
    :version_added: 4.26

-   ``True`` if the Python interpreter in the tox environment is an experimental free-threaded CPython build, else ``False``.
+   ``True`` if the Python interpreter in the tox environment is a free-threaded CPython build, else ``False``.